Angelo Bruno: Rebellion and death

 On March 21, 1980, the 69-year-old Bruno was killed by a shotgun blast to the head as he sat in his car in front of his home near the intersection of 10th Street and Snyder Avenue in the Lower Moyamensing neighborhood of South Philadelphia; his driver, John Stanfa, was wounded.
 It is believed that the killing was ordered by Antonio Caponigro, Bruno's consigliere.
 A few weeks later, Caponigro's lifeless body was found, naked and battered, in the trunk of a car in the Bronx.
 The Commission had reportedly ordered Caponigro's murder because he assassinated Bruno without their sanction.
 Other Philadelphia family members found to be involved in Bruno's murder were tortured and killed.

-The murder sparked a mob war in Philadelphia, which claimed over 20 lives over the next four years, including the succeeding boss Philip "Chicken Man" Testa, and his son Salvatore Testa.
+The murder sparked a mob war in Philadelphia, which claimed 20 lives over the next four years, including the succeeding boss Philip "Chicken Man" Testa, and his son Salvatore Testa.

 In February 2016, author and historian Celeste Morello began an effort to designate Bruno's home a historical landmark.
 In March 2016, a historical landmark advisory committee ruled against the request.